eBay/jsonpipe/README.md

      */
     jsonpipe.flow('http://api.com/items?q=batman', {
     	"delimiter": "", // String.
-The delimiter separating valid JSON objects; default is "\n\n" "onHeaders": function(statusText, headers) {
+The delimiter separating valid JSON objects; default is "\n\n" "parseType": "json-chunk", // String.
+Optional, the type of parsing to be used.
+Values can be json-chunk | json-array.
+Default is "json-chunk", "onHeaders": function(statusText, headers) {
             // Do something with the headers and the statusText.
         }